 You see it Mr. Dawson, who risked his young son for what he felt was their duty, and who had already made a great sacrifice, having lost his oldest early in the war.
 Yet with this risk, he saves many British lives.
 You see it in Peter, Mr. Dawson’s youngest son, whose friend had just been killed, but refrains from lashing out on the distraught British soldier responsible for it, in order to spare him the guilt of having accidentally killed an innocent British boy.
 You see it in the faces of the French soldiers in the opening scene, where they must sacrifice themselves for France and duty.
 You see it in the Commander Bolton, who chooses to stay behind for the French.

-There is something about the scene when the hundreds of civilian boats appear on the shores of Dunkirk to rescue soldiers.
-It brought me to tears every time.
+The scene when hundreds of civilian boats appear on the shores of Dunkirk to rescue soldiers, sparks something every time.
 Churchill would tap into this in his speech:

 “I have myself full confidence that if all do their duty, if nothing is neglected, and if the best arrangements are made, as they are being made, we shall prove ourselves once again able to defend our Island home, to ride out the storm of war and to outlive the menace of tyranny…